robbinjanssen/home-assistant-omnik-inverter/README.md

 To configure the component, add it using [Home Assistant integrations][ha-add-url].
 This will provide you with a configuration screen where you can first select the data source.
 Again, most inverters use JS.
 Some use JSON and in some rare cases HTML is used.

-After selecting the data source, enter a name and IP address and you're good to go!
+After selecting the data source, enter a name, IP address and -if required- the Serial Number, and you're good to go!

 _Optionally you can update the scan interval in the integration settings._